-Add white chocolate and fresh raspberries to that mix and you have a surefire winner of a brulee recipe.
+Add white chocolate and fresh raspberries to that mix and you have a surefire winner of a brûlée recipe.

 See how easy it is to make this luscious dessert, but be warned, it is seriously addictive.

-- 7oz/200g white chocolate
+- 7 ounces/200 grams white chocolate

 - 5 large egg yolks (fresh free-range)

-- 3 oz/75g sugar (caster aka fine)
+- 3 ounces/75 grams sugar (caster aka fine)

-- 1 1/2 cups/350ml double cream (heavy)
+- 1 1/2 cups/350 milliliters double cream (heavy)

-- 1/2 cup/125ml milk
+- 1/2 cup/125 milliliters milk

-- 9 oz/250g fresh raspberries
+- 9 ounces/250 grams fresh raspberries

 Put the eggs, the chocolate and the sugar into a large heatproof bowl.

 Slowly pour the warmed cream and milk over the egg mix and whisk over a saucepan of barely simmering water until the cream is thickened, making sure the bowl is not touching the water.

 Cool the cooked cream down and then place in the fridge to cool completely.

 Using a blow torch, (or place under a hot grill ) melt the caster until golden brown.
 Do not hold the flame over the sugar too long in one spot or it will burn.

 Repeat until you have a thick, golden and hard surface.

-Creme brulee lends itself so beautifully to many other flavors, so once you have mastered the basic cream you can allow your imagination to go wild.
+- Crème brûlée lends itself so beautifully to many other flavors, so once you have mastered the basic cream you can allow your imagination to go wild.
 One note of caution, though, the cream is very delicate so don't overpower it.
 Add other ingredients sparingly.

 - As seen above white chocolate works well, better than dark.
 If you do want to use chocolate keep the strength of the chocolate low as the high cocoa varieties can be a little bitter.

-Most fruits are happy with a creme brulee though raspberries are a particular favorite, strawberries and other berry fruits can be used.
+- Most fruits are happy with a crème brûlée though raspberries are a particular favorite, strawberries and other berry fruits can be used.
 An unusual addition can be a little roasted rhubarb, the sharpness of the rhubarb works well with the creaminess.